Sunflower reapplies for coal plant expansion

 "This polluting coal plant shouldn't be built," said attorney Amanda Goodin of the public interest law firm Earthjustice.
 "The costs of building new coal plants have risen enormously since this project was first proposed.
 Better energy efficiency and improvements in managing energy demand have reduced the need for big new coal plants."

-A legal filing from Earthjustice and the Sierra Club in 2009 states that Sunflower Electric has a history of racking up public debt that never gets paid back.
+In a legal filing from Earthjustice and the Sierra Club in 2009, Sunflower Electric has a history of racking up public debt that never gets paid back.

 "Sunflower already owes the federal government hundreds of millions of dollars for past coal energy plants and the government can't legally allow Sunflower to proceed with the plant without first considering the environmental harm it will cause," said Goodin.